|Nutrition Facts (per serving)|

 - Begin with garlic alone and add the pepper once you get a nice garlic flavor.
 Taste the infusion every half hour (more often towards the end) until the spice is where you want it.

-- Choose a milder pepper.
+Choose a milder pepper.
 This seems like an obvious solution, but it is worth mentioning.
-While I happen to enjoy the habanero, you may not want to start with that.
+While the recipe recommends a habanero, you may not want to start with that.
 Jalapeno peppers have a great flavor that pairs well with garlic and almost any chile pepper will make a good substitution.

 How to Drink Your Spicy Vodka